ProfessorAkram/Unity-Programming/08-Game-Managers/singleton.md

 The **Singleton pattern** is a widely used design pattern for ensuring that a class has only one instance throughout the lifetime of the application.
 This pattern provides a way to control access to shared, global resources without the need for multiple instances, which can help avoid unexpected behavior or performance issues due to redundant processing

-## Signleton in Game Development
+## Singleton in Game Development

-In game development a common use case for a singleton is in the creation of a **single instance of a manager or controller class (e.g. AudioManager, GameManager, or PlayerControler)** where creating multiple instances could lead to conflicts or inefficiencies.
+In game development, a common use case for a singleton is in the creation of a **single instance of a manager or controller class (e.g., AudioManager, GameManager, or PlayerController)** where creating multiple instances could lead to conflicts or inefficiencies.
 By implementing the Singleton pattern, you can ensure that no matter how many times the object is requested or instantiated, only one instance will exist.

 ## Singleton Base Class
-Since there are many instances that require Singleton behavior, rewriting the behavior can be time consuming, while copying and pasting the Singleton code can lead to redundancy and potential bugs.
-To increase efficiency a base Singleton class that any class can inherit from.
+Since there are many instances that require Singleton behavior, rewriting the behavior can be time-consuming, while copying and pasting the Singleton code can lead to redundancy and potential bugs.
+To increase efficiency, a base Singleton class that any class can inherit from.
 This simplifies implementation and makes the codebase more maintainable and scalable.

 By using a base class for the Singleton pattern, you:
 - **Reduce Code Duplication:** Avoid rewriting the Singleton logic for each class.